KoenZomers/KeePassOneDriveSync/README.md

 1. Add support for High Trust oAuth towards SharePoint 2013 and 2016 on premises
 2. Add an easier way for SharePoint Online TeamSites to authenticate instead of using ACS oAuth tokens
+3. Validate if I can get the plugin to work with the portable KeePass version

 ## Special Thanks